 It’s a popular local hangout with its beer garden and annual events like the Mid-town Square Summer Fest and the Guinness Book of Records 1km Flip flop run which we participated in.

-It’s also in Cary, a five-minute drive from our house.
+It’s also in Cary, a five-minute drive from our house, and is definitely one of the best things to do in downtown Cary!

 Watch: The Flip Flop World Record